tokio-rs/website/content/docs/getting-started/hello-world.md

 }
 ```

-Next, we define the `client` task.
-This asynchronous task will create the stream
+Next, we'll add some to the `client` `TcpStream`.
+This asynchronous task now creates
-and then yield the stream once it's been created for additional processing.
+the stream and then yields it once it's been created for additional processing.

 ```rust
 # #![deny(deprecated)]